Aarav-J/zephyr_blink/Readme.md

 ret = gpio_pin_configure(gpio_ct_dev, 27, GPIO_OUTPUT_ACTIVE);
 ```

+These are to set the led on and off.
+All of this was running in a while loop.
+Each command is being set to variable ret to ensure that no errors are occuring.
+If a value other than 0 is found in ret, the loop is exited.
 ``` c
 ret = gpio_pin_set_raw(gpio_ct_dev, 27, 1); // Turn the led on
 ret = gpio_pin_set_raw(gpio_ct_dev, 27, 0); // Turn the led off